 The Licensing Law Act was introduced in 2003 and the Licensing Law Awareness course covers key topics such as alcohol and its effects, personal responsibility when serving the public, underage drinking and how to safeguard children, preventing trouble and dealing with incidents.
 Employees who work in establishments that serve alcohol should do it responsibly and ensure that they protect the public in accordance to the Licensing Law Act.

 The Licensing Law Act is applied in England and Wales for any individual who works, sells or supplies alcohol in an establishment.
 The premise must be safe and adhere to the Licensing Law Act where the public comes to no harm.
-It is a learning course for individuals who have a deep interest in interest in environmental awareness and will find this course effective in terms of advancing in their career and educational knowledge.

 As improvements and advancements are made in technology, online courses are no longer just conventional means of studying at affordable costs.
 In many aspects online training offers superiority to traditional learning.
 There is an effectiveness and convenience that traditional learning cannot provide.
 The overall convenience and flexibility makes it a superior learning method.

 1Training offers the most convenient path to gain an internationally recognised qualification that will give you the opportunity to put into practice your skill and expertise in an enterprise or corporate environment.
 You can study at your own pace at 1Training and you will be provided with all the necessary material, tutorials, qualified course instructor and multiple free resources which include Free CV writing pack, Nus Discounted Card, Free career support and course demo to make your learning experience enriching and more rewarding.